codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the half blind man fall in the well?
-Because he couldn't see that well!
+Q: What did the spaghetti say to the other spaghetti?
+A: Pasta la vista, baby!

 ## Daily Trivia

-On Twitter, what was the original character limit for a Tweet?
+Australia, Japan, and Southeast Asia are in which ITU Region?
- 1. 100
+ 1. Region 2
- 2. 140
+ 2. Region 1
- 3. 160
+ 3. Region 3
- 4. 120
+ 4. Region 4

 <details>
   <summary>Answer</summary>
-  140
+  Region 3
 </details>